 - NTS.3 The Ford Circular Technology Park site is identified in the adopted West Sussex Waste Local Plan (2014) as a Strategic Waste Site.
 In 2015, Grundon Waste Management Limited secured planning permission for an energy from waste facility and a materials recovery facility (application reference: WSCC/096/13/F).
 The application was subject to environmental impact assessment (EIA) and accompanied by an environmental statement (ES).
-The approved facilities have not been built, although the permission has been implemented and the site currently operates as a WTS that typically handles between 20,000 and 25,000 tonnes of waste per annum (tpa), although it is currently handling about 50,000 tpa.
-This is because a fire at another facility means that waste from there is being temporarily diverted to the Ford site whilst the damaged site is being repaired. - NTS.4 Planning permission was granted in August 2019 for a new access road that has replaced the previous one-way circulation system (application reference: WSCC/027/18/F).
+The approved facilities have not been built, although the permission has been implemented and the site currently operates as a WTS that typically handles between 20,000 and 25,000 tonnes of waste per annum (tpa). - NTS.4 Planning permission was granted in August 2019 for a new access road that has replaced the previous one-way circulation system (application reference: WSCC/027/18/F).
 The associated Section 106 agreement also increases the permitted heavy goods vehicle (HGV) movements to / from the site and amends the approved waste delivery hours.
-Construction of the road was recently completed and vehicles are no longer using Rollaston Park Road to access the site or the private access road to the north of Rodney Crescent to egress onto Ford Road.
+Construction of the road was completed in early 2020 and vehicles are no longer using Rollaston Park Road to access the site or the private access road to the north of Rodney Crescent to egress onto Ford Road.
 The access road application was also subject to EIA and accompanied by an ES. - NTS.5 The ERF and WSTF will help to meet the need for sustainable waste management infrastructure and to divert waste away from disposal to recycling and recovery.
 This is in line with national and local policy, including the Waste Hierarchy, which ranks recycling and recovery above disposal methods such as landfill.